se-for-sci/se-for-sci.github.io/content/week09_compiled/debugging.md

 # Debugging

-Debugging is one of the most painful and addictive activity in software engineering.
+Debugging is one of the most painful and addictive activities in software engineering.
 One could compare it to running or sudoku.
 You suffer for hours trying to understand why your code is crashing, and when you find the bug, the prize is a dopamine rush and a working code.